wp-plugins/heyyou/readme.txt

 	* built into heyyou aswell, for adding secondary images in a single click

-**NOTICE: Important !!!**
+**NOTICE: Important!!!**

 This plugin is a *very large* framework design specifically for development of websites by [heyshauna.com](http://heyshauna.com/) & [davidsword.ca](http://davidsword.ca/).
 It essentially has the functionality of 30+ plugins. *heyyou* is not likely to be compatible with all themes or plugins and is recommended for intermediate-to-advance users only that are committed to experimenting with this plugin.
 Always backup your database and files before installing a plugin of this scale.
 It is recommended that potential users test this plugin in a test environment prior to installing on a live site.
 Please view the documentation at : [hey-you.ca](http://hey-you.ca/)

-*ALL Documentation and plugin are at ALPHA LEVEL, the plugin is currently being developed / written.*
+`ALL Documentation and plugin are at ALPHA LEVEL, the plugin is currently being developed / written.`

 [hey-you.ca](http://hey-you.ca/)